5 Stunning Hypoallergenic Cats for Adoption You Need Now

 What are hypoallergenic cats?

-Hypoallergenic cats are breeds that make fewer allergens than regular cats.
+Hypoallergenic cats are breeds that produce fewer allergens than regular cats.
 They are great for people with allergies.
 They help reduce allergic reactions and make better pets.

 Do hypoallergenic cats still cause allergies?

 Yes, hypoallergenic cats still have allergens.
-They just make less of them.
+They just make fewer of them.
 Always talk to an allergist before getting one to make sure it’s safe for you.

 Which cat breeds are considered hypoallergenic?